samtools/htslib/docs/CCDG_FORMAT_PLAN_BENCHMARK.md

 The next highest-value extension is not more FORMAT layout coverage for this CCDG benchmark, because coverage is already 100%.
-It is reducing the cost inside the planned path: AD/PL integer-vector parsing, BCF integer encoding, and then possibly pipelining decompression/parse/encode once the single-threaded parser work has been squeezed further.
+It is reducing the cost inside the planned path and then possibly pipelining decompression/parse/encode once the single-threaded parser work has been squeezed further.
+After the fixed-width AD/PL parser, `bcf_enc_vint` and input decompression remain the most obvious next bottlenecks.